- A CBD tincture is cannabidiol in liquid form obtained by extracting the compound from the hemp plant.

 Advantages of Using CBD Tinctures

 CBD tinctures are known for their high bioavailability and absorption rates.
 CBD tinctures also offer other practical advantages over the different methods of taking cannabidiol.
+Bypassing the respiratory system means there is no airway harm or compromise.

 Various Flavors of CBD Tinctures